 Streams Tech, Inc. developed bacteria TMDLs for waterbodies occupying 137 square miles of Prince William and Stafford Counties in Virginia and predicted water quality conditions using an HSPF model under a variety of rainfall and bacteria loading scenarios.

 STI delineated the watershed into smaller subwatersheds by topography and hydrologic connectivity, presenting descriptive data on each subwatershed and stream segment by developing calibrated and validating hydrologic water quality models and developing allocation scenarios.
 The developed model accounted for point and nonpoint pollutant discharges in the watershed, and results were used to determine effective TMDL allocations.
 The EPA approved of the TMDL in 2013.

-Streams Tech, Inc. developed a watershed model using BASINS/HSPF for Hyco River, which flows from North Carolina into Virginia, and performed initial model setup (e.g. watershed delineation, land use reclassification, FTable generation, pre-processing of input data), weather data and WDM file preparation, hydrologic and water quality calibration, and validation of the model.
-The project involved an eight year simulation of flow and pollutant concentrations on an hourly basis at various locations to determine the assimilative capacity of stream reaches and was used to develop TMDL allocations for various impaired reaches of the watershed.
-The TMDLs were approved by EPA in 2015.
+Streams Tech, Inc. developed a watershed model using BASINS/HSPF for Hyco River, which flows from North Carolina into Virginia, and performed initial model setup (e.g. BASINS/HSPF setup, watershed delineation, land use reclassification, FTable generation), weather data and WDM file preparation, hydrologic and water quality calibration and validation of the model for Michael Baker Jr., Inc.